simwilso/chatbot-widget/knowledgebase.md

 AI Agent Teams will handle everything from marketing to finance, changing how businesses operate.
 - Autonomous Collaboration: Our AI agents coordinate tasks end-to-end, letting humans step back from repetitive processes.
 - Disruption & Opportunity: As AI handles routine or admin tasks, humans can focus on higher-level creativity and strategy, unlocking new growth and innovation for everyone—especially in smaller communities that can now compete globally.

+**What is agentic AI?**
+Agentic AI is a powerful new capability where we create specialist AI agents with specific roles that can work together and collaborate to achieve outcomes.
+It allows you to automate entire departments and workflows and/or enhance the capability of existing teams.
+An example is this website which is managed by a team of AI agents including a product owner agent who gathers feedback, a design lead agent who suggests updates, developer and tester agents who write the code and deploy it for preview.
+Our human team oversees any changes before they are sent into production however the entire backend service is automated.
+We also have Agentic workflows for marketing, sales, finance, proposal and rfp management and more.
+What areas could AI Agents be deployed in your business?

 **Contact Us**
 Contact us via our website: www.virtualaiofficer.com.au